Skip to content

 Going Deeper

-Take Psalm 42 and read it aloud, slowly, three times today — morning, noon, and night.
-Pay attention to the refrain.
-The psalmist preaches to himself; you are allowed to do the same.
-Speak it not as a feeling but as a confession of fact: "Hope in God; for I shall again praise him, my salvation and my God."
+Read Psalm 42 aloud, slowly, three times today — morning, noon, and night.
+Each time you reach the refrain, say it as a fact rather than a feeling: "Hope in God; for I shall again praise him, my salvation and my God."
+The psalmist preached to his own soul; you are allowed to do the same.
 The feeling may not come today.
 The truth is true anyway.
+And if your body needs food, sleep, or a doctor, treat that as obedience too — it was God's own prescription for Elijah.

 Key Quotes